-Craig Russell will be retiring at the end of spring quarter 2022!
-Please sign his retirement card!
+Craig Russell retired at the end of spring quarter 2022!
+You're welcome to sign his retirement card!

 Craig Russell started teaching at Cal Poly in 1982, after earning his doctorate at the University of North Carolina.
 While at Cal Poly, he received numerous awards from the university, the California State University (CSU), and scholarly organizations throughout the world.
 They include the 2007 Wang Family Excellence Award in recognition of CSU faculty who distinguish themselves by exemplary contributions and achievements in their academic disciplines; the 2007 Cal Poly Distinguished Research Award; the 2007 Cal Poly College of Liberal Arts' Distinguished Research Award; the 1996 President's Arts Award; the 1994-95 CSU Trustee's Outstanding Professor Award, CSU's highest honor; and the 1994-95 Cal Poly Outstanding Faculty Award.
 In 2013 he was inducted into the prestigious Reial Acadèmie Catalana de Belles Arts de Sant Jordi (one of a few North American scholars to be inducted into the Spanish Royal Academy).

 In addition to teaching traditional courses such as Music Appreciation and Music History, he pioneered popular classes such as The Beatles; Music of the '60s: War and Peace; and Popular Music Styles of Latin America.

 His publications have also won numerous awards.
 His book "From Serra to Sancho: Music and Pageantry in the California Missions" won the 2010 Edna Kimbro award as the most distinguished publication dealing with missions.
 "J.B.
 Sancho: Pioneer Composer of California" won the Historical Society of Southern California's Norman Neuerburg Award for outstanding writing in early California history in 2007.